hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

-Lastly, costs associated with any external dependencies required by a particular solution (e.g., access to a public ledger or transparency log, providing accurate time references and synchronization mechanisms, access to attestation facilities, etc.) MUST be accounted for as well, particularly if a system is operating in an offline mode that makes delivering these additional capabilities all the more complicated and expensive.
+Lastly, costs associated with any external dependencies required by a particular solution (e.g., access to a public ledger or transparency log, providing accurate time references and synchronization mechanisms, access to attestation facilities, etc.) must be accounted for as well, particularly if a system is operating in an offline mode that makes delivering these additional capabilities all the more complicated and expensive.

 # Requirements for Secure State Management

-A system deploying Stateful HBS SHOULD fulfill certain requirements to allow securely handling the state.
-The system MUST ensure that no two signing operations can ever be issued from the same state.
-In addition, the generation of a signature and update of the state SHOULD appear to be an _atomic transaction_.
-This means that the system MUST NOT release a signature without irrevocably and correctly updating the state.
+A system deploying Stateful HBS should fulfill certain requirements to allow securely handling the state.
+The system must ensure that no two signing operations can ever be issued from the same state.
+In addition, the generation of a signature and update of the state should appear to be an _atomic transaction_.
+This means that the system must not release a signature without irrevocably and correctly updating the state.

-State management systems SHOULD satisfy all _ACID_ properties:
+State management systems should satisfy all _ACID_ properties:

 - _Atomicity_: each operation must be indivisible — either the signature is generated and the state is updated together, or neither occurs.